Teaching Philosophy

 What inspires a person to study the violin?

-When I ask my students what inspired them to learn the violin, I often hear similar answers: they love the sound of the instrument, are drawn to the possibility of self-expression, and are captivated by the opportunity to bring their musical imagination to life.
-Many simply say, "The instrument spoke to me, and I love it."
+When I ask my students what drew them to the violin, I often hear similar themes: a love for the instrument’s sound, a desire for self-expression, and the excitement and fun of bringing their musical imagination to life.
+Many simply say, “The instrument spoke to me, and I love it.”

-Fostering this connection with music lies at the core of my teaching philosophy.
-My goal is to guide students in developing a thorough musical understanding and a well-rounded "toolbox" of skills that will enable them to create what they imagine and cultivate their unique voice.
+Nurturing this personal connection to music is at the heart of my teaching philosophy.
+My goal is to guide students in developing a deep musical understanding and a well-rounded set of skills—a “toolbox”—that empowers them to create what they imagine and discover their own unique voice.

 ♪ ♪ ♪